 How to choose among multiple providers (a quick decision checklist)

-• They ask what the evaluation is for and tailor the plan accordingly (not one-size-fits-all).
+• They ask for the evaluation’s purpose and tailor the plan accordingly (not one-size-fits-all).

 • They explain what questions the evaluation can and can’t answer.